tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 | Maximum number of pushes | All public message channels share a total number of pushes; if the daily limit is reached, they will stop pushing messages on the day.
 The current maximum number of daily pushes is twice the total number of all registered users | Unlimited |
 | Configuration method | Default | You need to register the channel with the OPPO PUSH platform and set the corresponding channel attribute to **Private Message** |

 >!
-Official reminder from OPPO: you must not use the private message channel to push universal messages (such as trending news and new product promotions).
-The backend will monitor the push content, and if you violate the operational rules, Opush has the right to disable your private channel access, and all consequences arising therefrom, such as exceptional API calls and delivery failures of messages sent through the private message channel, shall be borne by you.
+Official reminder from OPPO: You must not use the private message channel to push universal messages (such as trending news and new product promotions).
+The backend will monitor the push content.
+If you violate the operational rules, Opush has the right to disable your private channel access, and you shall bear all consequences arising therefrom, such as exceptional API calls and failure to deliver messages sent through the private message channel.
 >

 ### Applying for the OPPO private message channel